sancovp/the_sanctuary_system/README.md

 # 🌥️🐲 T.H.E.
 S.A.N.C.T.U.A.R.Y.
 S.Y.S.T.E.M. 🐲☀️

-## A New Type of AI-Enabled Infinite Story and RPG.
+## A New Human-AI Collaboration Paradigm For All Of Us

 T.H.E.
 S.A.N.C.T.U.A.R.Y.
 S.Y.S.T.E.M. is used for emergence engineering and ontological programming.
 It reconstructs reality through allegories that ontologically instantiate Wastelands (negative attractors) and Sanctuaries (positive attractors) via a transdisciplinary synthesis of narratives, philosophy, cognitive science, mathematics, computer science, ontology, and the intertwinement of personal growth and collective transformation.